trakio/trakio-ruby/README.md

-# Official trak.o Ruby Library
+# Official trak.io Ruby Library

 # WARNING: Work in progress, this library is incomplete and not yet published as a gem.